luandretta/quiz-python/README.md

 * From the new app Settings, click Reveal Config Vars, and set the value of KEY to CREDS (all capital letters), and go to the repository, copy the entire creds.json then paste it into the VALUE field.
 Then click "Add".
 Add another KEY called PORT and VALUE 8000, then click "Add".
 * Further down, to support dependencies, select Add Buildpack.
 * The order of the buildpacks is important, select Python first, then click "Save changes".
 Then add Node.js second and click "Save changes" again.
 If they are not in this order, you can drag them to rearrange them.
-* Go to "Deploy" and select "GitHub" in "Deployment method"
+* Go to "Deploy" and select "GitHub" in "Deployment method".
 * To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
-* Choose the branch you want to buid your app from
+* Choose the branch you want to buid your app from.
-* If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+* If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository.
 * Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

 [GitHub repository](https://github.com/luandretta/quiz-python)